-China Education Resources Inc., together with its subsidiaries (individually and collectively referred to as the "Company"), provides an education internet portal with educational content, resources and training programs to users in People's Republic of China ("China").
-The Company's principal activity up to late 2006 was distribution of educational textbooks and materials developed by the Company to bookstores and schools in China.
-During the period ended June 30, 2009, the Company determined that the operations of the Company were in one segment based on the organizational structure, strategies, decision making and the availability of financial information.
+China Education Resources Inc., together with its subsidiaries (individually and collectively referred to as the "Company"), provides an education internet portal with educational content, resources and training programs to users in People's Republic of China ("China") and distributes educational textbooks and materials developed by the Company to bookstores and schools in China.
+During to the size of the Company, the provision of education internal portal services and distribution of educational textbooks and materials were in one segment based on the organizational structure, strategies, decision making and the availability of financial information.